open-education-api/open-education-api.github.io/technical/data-minimization.md

 This form of data mnimization has to be handled by the implementation of the API and is not further detailed in het specification itself.

-# B. Data minimization (/data-usage-optimization) via fields selection
+# B. Data minimisation (/data-usage-optimization) via fields selection
-Data minimization is a key principle where the API provides only the necessary data requested by the client.
+Data minimisation is a key principle where the API provides only the necessary data requested by the client.
 This reduces the risk of exposing sensitive information and aligns with privacy best practices.
-To support both data minimization and performance optimization, the API can optionally allow clients to indicate which fields they are interested in.
+To support both data minimisation and performance optimization, the API can optionally allow clients to indicate which fields they are interested in.
 This mechanism can help reduce payload sizes and unnecessary data transmission.
 This can be implemented and supported using the `fields` query parameter.
 Via this approach a client can express fields preferences that the client wants the server to return in the response.

 *Important:* This is a request hint, *not* a security feature.